 2) not knowing the history of Settler-Colonialism or the First Nations in our own area,

 3) ignoring how colonization, cultural genocide and assimilation are not just historical "artifacts" but are still happening today.
 "It's all in the past" is an offensive statement resulting from white oblivion and entitlement,

 4) treating the sacred cultural markers of First Nations as a marketplace to "exotify" our own ideas and offerings,

 5) coasting along and being complacent with colonialism,

 6) not doing our own work in self-education, and expecting Indigenous women to do the "heavy lifting,"

 6) not acknowledging our white and class privilege up front in every situation,

-7) being a “Becky” - a type of white woman who “exists in a state of racial obliviousness that shifts from intentionally clueless to intentionally condescending,"
+7) being a “Becky” or a "Karen" - a type of white woman who “exists in a state of racial obliviousness that shifts from intentionally clueless to intentionally condescending,"

 8) spiritual bypassing i.e. "I'm too evolved for these dialogues," "We Are All One" and rejecting social justice or allyship,